 For some reason, Trinitarians also seem to think that no one has seen God means no one has seen the Father (or the Spirit?) but men have indeed seen the second person of the Trinity.
-So they suppose a man can see the first person of the Trinity and live but you could see the second person of the Trinity and live.
+So they suppose a man can see the first person of the Trinity and live but you can't see the second person of the Trinity and live.
 How does that make any sense at all?
 If the first person of the Trinity and the second person of the Trinity are co-equal in every way, this doesn't make any sense whatsoever.
 In Trinitarianism, both the 1st and 2nd person of the Trinity have the exact same divine nature but you can see one divine person and live but not the other?
 Strangely, Trinitarians seem blind to their own conundrum.

 Even further, what about the third person of the Trinity?
 Why aren't Trinitarians claiming the third person of the Trinity appeared to Abraham?
 Because you can't see the invisible Spirit maybe?
 But the pre-incarnate second person of the Trinity is SPIRIT as well.
 Does this not occur to them?
 When we consider such a question, it becomes quite evident what Trinitarians are really doing here.
-They are simply imagining their doctrinal desires into the text.
+They are simply imagining their personal desires into the text.

 4. Absurd Contextual Implications

 Additionally, the Trinitarian interpretation necessarily leaves the ancient Israelites in a state of confusion.
 How was an ancient Israelite expected to come up with the interpretation which Trinitarians are claiming?
-The ancient Israelites had had no comprehension of a multi-personal God much less a second person of the Trinity.
+The ancient Israelites had had no comprehension of a multi-personal God much less a second hypostasis of a Triune God.
 Were ancient Israelites not expected to comprehend what was happening in this account?
 How could any ancient Israelite possibly understand this passage if they didn't have any conception of a three-person-God to come up with such an interpretation?
-The Trinitarian claim leaves us with the ridiculous consequence that ancient Israelites would read this account but couldn't comprehend it at all.
+The Trinitarian claim leaves us with the ridiculous consequence that ancient Israelites would read this account but couldn't possibly comprehend it at all.
 Or, the ancient Israelites were expected to understand this account, they did understand this account, and the Trinitarian account is simply rubbish.

 The passage informs us that three "men" (enosh) appeared to Abraham (18:2; cf. 18:16,22).
 Since God is not a man (Numbers 23:19), this may also be the reason that some Trinitarians conveniently prefer to identify these three men as three "visitors."
 The God of Abraham, Isaac, and Jacob, was not three men.

 The account does not say Abraham saw Yahweh/God and two men.
 It says three men appeared to him.
-Hence, we should not suppose that two of the visitors belonged to one category but the third visitor belonged to another category.
+Hence, we should not suppose that two of the visitors belonged to one category of being but the third visitor belonged to another category.
 All three visitors are categorized in the same manner: men.
-It is also common normal in the Old Testament Scriptures to identify appearing angels as "men."
+It is also normal in the Scriptures to identify heavenly angels as "men."
 It was not normal to describe God as a man.

 Let brotherly love abide.
-Do not neglect to show hospitality to strangers, for by this some have entertained angels unaware.
+Do not neglect to show hospitality to strangers, for by this some have entertained angels/messengers unaware.
 Hebrews 13:1-2

 Abraham was very hospitable to these three visitors (18:4-8).
 The Hebrews writer may be reminding his Hebrew audience to be hospitable to their Christian by alluding to Abraham's hospitality toward these angels.

 At John 8:56, Jesus testified, "Abraham rejoiced to see my day."
 The words "my day" refer to Jesus of Nazareth's first century life, a time in the future from Abraham's perspective (see Heb 11:13-16).
 John is obviously alluding to Abraham seeing Jesus, his promised seed, as a future reality through whom all the nations of earth would be blessed according to God's promise.
 This doesn't fit the Trinitarian claim that Abraham had been visited by Jesus as one of these three visitors.